-Third party risk management is a constant cycle of dotting the I’s and crossing the T’s.
+Third party risk management is a constant cycle.
 With oversight guidelines from regulators, there’s plenty of material about what vendor managers should be doing to effectively manage their vendors.

 - Pre-contract due diligence

 - Annual assessments

 Review Vendor Documentation